 - Over 90% of consumers will read online reviews before making a purchasing decision.

 - According to 72% of respondents, positive reviews and testimonials increase consumer trust in a brand.

 - A client can spend 31% more on a brand with “excellent” reviews.

 - Online reviews influence the buying decision of almost 90% of customers.

-- Frequent use of client testimonials can increase revenue by over 62%, according to Strategic Factory.
+- Frequent use of client testimonials can increase revenue by over 62%

-- As reported by Power Reviews, customer testimonials can increase conversions by 380% if you place them side by side with more expensive items.
+- Customer testimonials can increase conversions by 380% if you place them side by side with more expensive items.

 How to Convert Blog Readers into Buyers With Customer Testimonials (4 Steps That Work)

 Client testimonials can help your business in several ways, including strengthening bonds between your brand and customers (existing buyers and eventual clients).
 You can accomplish this by utilizing testimonials strategically into your content.

 So, how can you use client statements to ramp up your content marketing campaign?
 This article shows you four practical steps that will generate results.